Website SEO Issues: Common Problems & How to Fix Them

 Fix:

-- Implement Latent Semantic Indexing (LSI) keywords to improve relevance.
+Implement Latent Semantic Indexing (LSI) keywords to enhance topic relevance and avoid repetition.

 Issue: Poor Content Structure